 In the Gaelic tradition the seanchaí was the keeper of memory — the one who held the stories, the laws and the lore of the people, and told them aloud so they would not be lost.
 Paddy carries that office for the clan, and when he tells, he becomes the tale.

 Pull your chair to the fire.
-There is a lake I want to bring you to — a small, dark water in a hollow south of Ennis, with the broken walls of an old abbey standing over it and a holy well close by.
-By day it is one of the quietest places in all of County Clare.
+There is a lake I want to bring you to, a small dark water in a hollow south of Ennis, here in the demesne of Newhall, the seat of this clan.
+By day it is one of the quietest places in all of Clare.
 But the people who lived along its banks knew it was never only a lake.
 There was someone in the water.
-They called her Mary Finn, and this is her story — the way it was told to the children, and the way it was told to me.
-Some of it you can read in books two hundred years old.
-Some of it the books were never able to hold.
+They called her Mary Finn, and this is her story, told the way it was told to the children, and the way it was told to me.

 A water that was never only water